-Question: "What is the Rapture of the church?"
+Question: "What is the rapture of the church?"

-The rapture of the church is the event in which God removes all believers from the earth in order to make way for His righteous judgment to be poured out on the earth during the tribulation period.
+The rapture of the church is the event in which God “snatches away” all believers from the earth in order to make way for His righteous judgment to be poured out on the earth during the tribulation period.
 The rapture is described primarily in 1 Thessalonians 4:13–18 and 1 Corinthians 15:50–54.
-God will resurrect all believers who have died, give them glorified bodies, and take them from the earth, along with those believers who are still alive and who will at that time also be given glorified bodies.
+God will resurrect all believers who have died, give them glorified bodies, and take them from the earth, along with all living believers, who will also be given glorified bodies at that time.
 “For the Lord Himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever” (1 Thessalonians 4:16–17).

 The rapture of the church is a glorious event we should all be longing for.
 We will finally be free from sin.
 We will be in God’s presence forever.
 There is far too much debate over the meaning and scope of the rapture.
 This is not God’s intent.
-Rather, in regard to the rapture, God wants us to “encourage each other with these words” (1 Thessalonians 4:18).
+Rather, the rapture should be a comforting doctrine full of hope; God wants us to “encourage each other with these words” (1 Thessalonians 4:18).

 © Copyright 2002-2014 Got Questions Ministries.